 Explore our Demand for Skilled Talent report to see what specializations employers need most.

-Managers planning increased recruitment in the first half of 2025
+Managers’ recruitment plans for the second half of 2025

 To achieve critical business objectives, most nonclinical healthcare leaders intend to expand their workforce or sustain current staffing levels in the coming months.
-70% of managers in the profession plan to look for candidates for new permanent roles, while 27% are recruiting solely to fill vacant permanent positions.
+Sixty-eight percent of managers in the profession plan to look for candidates for new permanent roles, while 29% are recruiting solely to fill vacant permanent positions.

 In today’s competitive hiring market, attracting and retaining top nonclinical healthcare professionals requires a mix of strategies.

-Salaries that meet or beat market rates are vital, but workplace flexibility, including remote and hybrid options, is prioritized by many candidates.
-In the healthcare support field, 80% of new job postings have recently been for on-site positions, 9% for hybrid and 11% for fully remote roles.
-Policies promoting other ways to achieve work-life balance such as personal wellness days and parental leave can also set you apart from other companies seeking the same talent.
+Salaries that meet or exceed market rates are vital, but workplace flexibility, including remote and hybrid options, is a priority for many candidates.
+In the healthcare support field, 82% of new job postings have recently been for on-site positions, 8% for hybrid and 10% for fully remote roles.
+Policies promoting other ways to achieve work-life balance, such as personal wellness days and parental leave, can also set you apart from other companies seeking the same talent.

 And don’t forget how important it is to streamline your hiring processes.
 Delays often result in losing top candidates to your competitors.